Vishesh8304/Urban-Mobility-Ride-Booking-Analytics-Dashboard-Project-/README.md

 # 📊 Urban Mobility Ride Booking & Demand Analytics Dashboard

+> **Data-Driven Insights & Interactive Excel Dashboard.**

+This project focuses on analyzing over 130,000 ride-booking records in the National Capital Region (NCR) to identify growth opportunities, optimize operations, and reduce revenue leakage.
+By transforming massive raw data into an interactive Excel dashboard, this analysis provides actionable business intelligence for better decision-making.

+---

 ## 📂 Dataset
 The dataset used in this project is uploaded in this repository.